 |2.
 Layout and Running Bond||7.
 Windows and Doors|

 |5.
 Cutting and Fitting||10.
 Electrical Installation|

-We recommend plastic, metal, or fiberglass electrical boxes.
-A good resource for finding the right size box is Allied Moulded Products.
-You can use their website to find a local distributor for nearly all of their products.
+You can use any code approved plastic, metal, or fiberglass electrical boxes.
+A good resource for finding the right size box for our UX 2.0 panels is Allied Moulded Products.
+You can use their website to find a local distributor/Supplier for nearly all of their products.

 InSoFast panels are designed for use with standard Romex® (NM sheathed wire), MC Flex, AC Flex, or rigid metal conduit.

 InSoFast wiring chases are located 1¼” below the surface of the panel (National Electric Code – NEC Article 330-4d and 300-41a) and are designed to keep the wiring safely within the panel without the use of protective metal plates.
 The chases are spaced 16″ o.c. vertically and 24″ o.c. horizontally.
 This offers the same protection as a wire running through the center of a 2×4 wall.

 Just press the outlet box against the foam of the InSoFast panel to create a mark.
 Cut out the foam approximately ¾” larger on all sides than the impression.
 While a tight-fitting electrical box would look nice, it is better to have extra room to seal around the outlet box with expanding foam.

 Cut out the foam with a snap-off blade knife.
 Continue to cut out to the nearest horizontal or vertical chase.
 The vertical chases are centered directly between the InSoFast studs and are indicated by a line on the front side of the panel.
 The horizontal chases are located at the top of each panel.

 To make things easier and give you extra room to work with the wiring, cut the opening up to the horizontal chase way.